 YOU’LL NEED for this ICE-SKATING PENGUINS Small World

-- freezer safe mold (we are using a similar baby silicone mold but you can also use a muffin pan or an ice-cube tray)
+- freezer safe mold (buy similar HERE or you can also use a muffin pan or an ice-cube tray)

 - waterproof tray